rachelspencer/rachelspencer/README.md

 👯 I’m looking forward to the **Feb-April [Collab Lab program](https://the-collab-lab.codes/)**.

-💬 Ask me about how **many existential crises I have had since dreaming big to be a coder**.

 ⚡ Fun fact: I have three brothers, a mentor named Michael and a cat named Misty.

-💍 Engaged to a Southern gentleman.
+💍 Married to a Southern gentleman.

 ⭐ Whats the latest?
-I applied for a job at Natural Cycles 🤞
+I applied for a job at AssemblyAI 🤞

 </div>